Cosmetic dentistry information web site.

 How Tetracycline Teeth Stains Are Unique

-This stain is dark, and the surprise for dentists that haven't treated this much is that the deeper they go into the tooth, the darker the stain gets.
+This stain is dark, and the surprise for dentists that haven’t treated this much is that the deeper they go into the tooth, the darker the stain gets.
 If they use ordinary materials, the dark gray or brown will shine through the bonding or the porcelain and the patient will end up with a gray tooth, not a white tooth.
-An expert cosmetic dentist knows how to block out these stains and still give you a natural translucency in the tooth.
+Some family dentists then will over-compensate.
+One patient wrote to me, complaining, and saying that her dentist made her teeth look like a porcelain sink.
+An expert cosmetic dentist knows how to block out these stains while still giving you a natural translucency in the tooth.

 Other Frequent Mistakes for Non-Expert Cosmetic Dentists Treating Tetracycline Stains on Teeth